onfroa/AutoLikeYTMUSIC/README.md

-# YouTube Music Playlist Liker Script
+# YouTube Music Auto Like Playlist Script

 This JavaScript script automates liking songs in a YouTube Music playlist.
 It scrolls through the entire playlist to load all songs, skips already-liked ones, and verifies each like before moving on.